-Red Rock sits about 25 minutes from the Las Vegas Strip, and offers an amazing combination of stunning scenery and plenty of easy-to-moderate hiking trails and opportunities for rock climbing.
+Red Rock sits about 25 minutes from the Las Vegas Strip, and offers an amazing combination of stunning scenery, plenty of easy-to-moderate hiking trails and opportunities for rock climbing.

-PRO TIP: If you are visiting for the first time, consider booking a guided tour of Red Rock!
+PRO TIP: If you are visiting for the first time, book a guided tour of Red Rock!

-Red Rock Canyon sees a lot fo traffic, especially on weekends, so plan to visit early in the morning.
+Red Rock Canyon is one of the best short day trips from Las Vegas, and it gets busy!
 During big holidays and weekends, it’s not uncommon to see the main entrance of the Red Rock closed because of the influx of visitors!
 That’s why you should visit early morning.